Sansa Stark: A Game of Thrones

-When King Robert Baratheon visits Winterfell to visit Lord Eddard Stark, Sansa Stark is happily betrothed to Crown Prince Joffrey Baratheon, believing Joffrey to be a gallant prince.
-Sansa and her sister Arya then travel with their father to the capital King's Landing, where Eddard will assume the role as the Hand of the King.
-While Joffrey and Sansa are walking through the woods, Joffrey notices Arya sparring with a butcher's boy, Mycah, and starts to torture the boy with a real sword.
-A fight breaks out and Joffrey is attacked by Arya's direwolf Nymeria after Joffrey threatens to hurt Arya.
-Sansa lies to King Robert about the circumstances of the fight in order to protect Joffrey.
-Since Arya has driven off her wolf to save it, Sansa's wolf Lady is killed instead, estranging the Stark daughters.
+When King Robert Baratheon visits Winterfell to see Lord Eddard "Ned" Stark, Sansa is happily betrothed to Crown Prince Joffrey Baratheon, still believing Joffrey to be a gallant prince akin to those she had been told and read as a younger child.
+Sansa and her sister, Arya, then travel with their father to the capital, King's Landing, where Eddard will assume the role of Hand of the King.
+While Joffrey and Sansa walk through the woods before their journey, Joffrey notices Arya sparring with a local butcher's boy, Mycah, using wooden swords.
+He then begins to torment the boy with a real sword.
+A fight erupts, and Arya's direwolf, Nymeria, attacks Joffrey after he threatens to hurt Arya.
+Sansa lies to King Robert about what happened to protect Joffrey.
+Since Arya has driven off her wolf to save her, Sansa's wolf, Lady, is killed instead, causing a rift between the Stark sisters.

-During the Tourney of the Hand to honour her father Lord Eddard, Sansa Stark is enchanted by the knights performing in the event.
-At the request of his mother, Queen Cersei Lannister, Joffrey spends a portion of the tourney with Sansa, but near the end he commands his guard Sandor Clegane, better known as The Hound, to take her back to her quarters.
-Sandor explains how his older brother, Gregor, pushed his face into a brazier of hot coals for playing with one of Gregor's wooden toys.
+During the Tourney of the Hand held in King's Landing to honour her father, Lord Eddard, Sansa is enchanted by the knights performing in the event.
+At the request of his mother, Queen Cersei Lannister, Joffrey spends a portion of the tourney with Sansa; near the end of the tourney, he commands his guard, Sandor "the Hound" Clegane, to take her back to her quarters.
+Sandor explains that his older brother, Gregor, pushed his face into a brazier of hot coals for playing with one of Gregor's wooden toys when they were young, causing the disfiguring scars that cover half of his head.

-After Eddard discovers the truth of Joffrey's paternity, he tells Sansa that he is sending her and Arya back to Winterfell.
-Sansa is devastated and wishes to stay in King's Landing, so she runs off to inform Queen Cersei of her father's plan, providing Cersei with the information needed to prevent her and Arya's departure from King's Landing.
-After Robert dies and Eddard is arrested for treason, Sansa begs Joffrey to show mercy on her father and he agrees, if Ned will swear an oath of loyalty, but Joffrey executes Eddard anyway, in front of Sansa.
-Sansa is now effectively a hostage in King's Landing and finally sees Joffrey's true nature, after he forces her to look at the tarred head of her now-deceased father.
+After Eddard uncovers the truth about Joffrey's paternity—that the Baratheon children by Cersei were actually fathered by Cersei's twin brother, Jaime Lannister, via incest—he tells Sansa that he is sending her and Arya back to Winterfell.
+Sansa is devastated and wants to stay in King's Landing, so she runs to Queen Cersei to inform her of her father's plans, giving Cersei the information she needs to prevent her and Arya's departure.
+After Robert's death and Ned's arrest by Cersei's forces on charges of treason—based on Ned's argument that the Iron Throne should pass to Robert's elder surviving brother, Lord Stannis Baratheon, not Joffrey, based on the law of succession—Sansa begs Joffrey to show mercy to her father.
+Joffrey agrees to honour her request if Ned swears an oath of fealty to him.
+However, he still beheads Ned publicly, forcing Sansa to watch.
+Thereafter, Sansa essentially becomes a hostage in King's Landing and finally accepts Joffrey's true, sadistic nature when he makes her gaze at her father's tarred head.